Report

 Business Impact Analysis

-Although not strictly for security, a BIA is nevertheless a crucial component when developing a cyber risk management program.
+Although not strictly used to assess cybersecurity, a BIA is nevertheless a crucial test to conduct before developing a cyber risk management program.
 It's an overall assessment of critical business functions and the potential implications of disruptions, including cyber events.
 By illuminating the impacts of various events, BIAs help organizations prioritize resources to mitigate the most critical risks.

 Third-Party Risk Management Assessment